atrick/atrick.github.io/proposal/voidpointer.md

-byte-addressable buffers while hiding the dangerous side effects of type punning (a _RawByte could be loaded but it's value cannot be directly inspected). `UnsafePointer<_RawByte>` is a clever alternative to `VoidPointer`, but the API is less obvious and more cumbersome without a distinct nominal type.
+byte-addressable buffers while hiding the dangerous side effects of type punning (a _RawByte could be loaded but it's value cannot be directly inspected). `UnsafePointer<_RawByte>` is a clever alternative to `UnsafeBytePointer`, but the API is less obvious and more cumbersome without a distinct nominal type.
 For example, how would `UnsafePointer<T>` to `UnsafePointer<_RawByte>` conversion be implemented?
 Another problem is that the loaded `_RawByte` could be